Non-Stationary Critical Phenomena: Expanding The Critical Point: Simulations: coarsening and pseudo-criticality

 This mechanism underpins a hallmark feature of the noisy dynamics in this region--- the continual \emph{creation} and \emph{ejection} of defects in the liquid phase.
-Such behaviour does not appear in the deterministic dynamics, but can be clearly observed in the top row of Fig.~\ref{fig:meso_micro}.
+Such behaviour does not appear in the deterministic dynamics, but can be clearly observed in Fig.~\ref{fig:meso_micro}(a).
 Here, small, growing fluctuations are continuously injected into the liquid bulk since it resides at an unstable density within the spinodals.
 But they are immediately, and rapidly, transported away towards the leading boundary as they grow, since $v_{\rm fluct}(\rho_L)<v$.
 Some of these fluctuations grow into distinct bubble defects, but because of the coarsening mechanism discussed in Sec.~\ref{sec:coarsening}, they too travel with respect to the bulk phase and are ultimately ejected into the gas phase, which acts as a sink for such unstable fluctuations.

-A corollary of this boundary stabilisation effect is that, despite the uncontrolled fluctuating behaviour in the blue and green areas of Fig.~\ref{fig:phase_diagrams}, the deterministic solutions to Eq.~(\ref{eq:deterministic}) offer far more insight into the behaviour in these regions of the full fluctuating dynamic than one might expect.
-In particular, it causes the coexistence densities to closely resemble those in Fig.~\ref{fig:phase_diagrams}, since the stabilised liquid-to-gas boundary is precisely the feature that sets the liquid and gas densities (see SI).
+A corollary of this boundary stabilisation effect is that, despite the uncontrolled fluctuating behaviour in the blue and green areas of Fig.~\ref{fig:phase_diagrams}(c), the deterministic solutions to Eq.~(\ref{eq:deterministic}) offer far more insight into the behaviour in these regions of the full fluctuating dynamic than one might expect.
+In particular, it causes the coexistence densities to closely resemble those in Fig.~\ref{fig:phase_diagrams}(c), since the stabilised liquid-to-gas boundary is precisely the feature that sets the liquid and gas densities (see Supplemental Material \cite{SM}).